RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/si/si-7.2.md

 ## Control Statement

-Employ automated tools that provide notification to {{ insert: param, si-07.02_odp }} upon discovering discrepancies during integrity verification.
+The organization employs automated tools that provide notification to {{ insert: param, si-7.2_prm_1 }} upon discovering discrepancies during integrity verification.

+## Control Objective

+Determine if the organization:

+- \[SI-7(2)[1]\] defines personnel or roles to whom notification is to be provided upon discovering discrepancies during integrity verification; and

+- \[SI-7(2)[2]\] employs automated tools that provide notification to organization-defined personnel or roles upon discovering discrepancies during integrity verification.

 ## Control guidance

-The employment of automated tools to report system and information integrity violations and to notify organizational personnel in a timely matter is essential to effective risk response.
-Personnel with an interest in system and information integrity violations include mission and business owners, system owners, senior agency information security official, senior agency official for privacy, system administrators, software developers, systems integrators, information security officers, and privacy officers.
+The use of automated tools to report integrity violations and to notify organizational personnel in a timely matter is an essential precursor to effective risk response.
+Personnel having an interest in integrity violations include, for example, mission/business owners, information system owners, systems administrators, software developers, systems integrators, and information security officers.

-## Control assessment-objective

-automated tools that provide notification to {{ insert: param, si-07.02_odp }} upon discovering discrepancies during integrity verification are employed.